jess-data/Twitter-2020-Sentiment-Analysis/README.md

 # Analyzing Twitter Users' 2020 Reflections using NLP
-### A Sentiment Analysis Project using Python and Tableau
+### A Sentiment Analysis Project using Python and Tableau Click here(https://jess-analytics.medium.com/) for full article.

 This is a Sentiment Analysis Project using Natural Language Processing (NLP) Techniques.
 In December 2020, I felt it would be a good idea to obtain insights into how Twitter users felt about the year.
 Twitter receives over 500 million tweets per day from its users across the globe, so I only had to find a way to retrieve the data.
 This Notebook makes use of several Python libraries like Pandas (for Data Cleaning/Manipulation), Tweepy (for Tweets Mining), NLTK (Natural Language Toolkit), TextBlob (for Sentiment Analysis), MatPlotlib &  WordCloud (for Data Exploration), Emot (for Emojis identification), Plotly (for some Data Visualisation)
 In the Jupyter Notebook, you will leearn how I carried out the following steps for the project: